 Why Is My Baked Turkey Breast Dry?

-There are two common causes for turkey breasts that are a little on the dry side.
+Two common causes for turkey breasts are a little on the dry side.

 First off is overcooking the meat.
 Turkey breasts cook a lot quicker than the whole bird, and the first time you try them it’s a good idea to keep a close eye on the time.

 When it comes to poultry especially, people can sometimes overcook the meat to err on the side of caution.
 That’s why it’s highly recommended to use a meat thermometer, so you can be confident that your turkey is fully cooked and safe to eat.